-Recruitment for the 2018 programme is now open, deadline for applications 8th March 2018
+Recruitment for the 2018 programme is now complete.
+Recruitment for 2019 will open later this year.

 The Wellcome Four-Year PhD Training Programme provides students with the opportunity to gain research experience in a broad range of topics fitting within the remit of “Molecular and Cellular Biology”.
 Students then make an informed selection of their main project from a pool of some 40 well resourced laboratories.